learn-co-curriculum/phase-3-sql-database-basics/README.md

 ### Drop Table

 Lastly, we'll discuss how to delete a table from a database with the `DROP TABLE` statement.

-### Code Along III: Deleting a Table
+### Code Along 3: Deleting a Table

 Deleting a table is very simple: